mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

     }
     ```

-- running exploit (note that `-fno-stack-protector` disables stack protection, which is enabled by default on some Linux distributions, and `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space` disables address space layout randomisation, or ASLR)
+- running exploit (note that `-fno-stack-protector` disables stack protection, which is enabled by default on some Linux distributions, and `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space` disables address space layout randomization, or ASLR)

     ```
     $ CFLAGS="-m32 -fno-stack-protector -z execstack -mpreferred-stack-boundary=2"